ETCLabs/sACN/docs/pages/using_receiver.md

 ## Receiving sACN Data

-Each time DMX data is received on a universe that is being listened to, it will be forwarded via the corresponding universe data callback.
+The universe data callback forwards incoming DMX data to the application.
+See the callback's documentation for more information about when it is called and when it isn't.

 <!-- CODE_BLOCK_START -->
 ```c